-Plan Your Trip: Visit the Fodor's Western New York Guide
+PLAN YOUR TRIP: Visit the Fodor's Niagara Falls and Western New York Guide

 On March 6, 1836, nearly 2,000 Texas defenders and Mexican soldiers were either wounded or killed in the Battle of the Alamo.
 But many of the tour guides and visitors at this significant American landmark contend that those perished souls remain very much alive here.
 Reported supernatural activity includes sightings of American hero Davy Crockett, sounds of cannon fire and screams, and the longtime legend of six “diablos”, or devils, brandishing flaming swords.

 PLAN YOUR TRIP: Visit the Fodor's San Antonio Guide